 How to Prevent Nose Job Infection?

-To prevent nose job infection, first and foremost, you must spend lots of time finding a reputable surgeon and a clean and sterile clinic.
+In order to prevent infection following nose surgery, first and foremost, you must spend lots of time finding a reputable surgeon and a clean and sterile clinic.
 Since most rhinoplasty stitches infections are related to postoperative care, you should consider the following tips after the operation:

 - Visit your surgeon frequently;